 Google notoriously keeps tight-lipped about any changes to their algorithm, primarily to minimise any loopholes Spammers and Black Hat SEOs can use to manipulate the search rankings.

-Black Hat SEO is the practice of methodologies that are in breach of Google’s best practises.
+Black Hat SEO is the practice of methodologies that are in breach of Google’s best practices.
 Breaching these guidelines can result in your business being penalised by Google and at worst, removed from its index with limited recourse.

 What Google does do, is release guidelines for best practise, so SEOs can use these to guide their strategies.
 Unique, quality content remains favoured by Google.
 This is where the E-A-T principle comes in – Google wants to be as certain as possible that they are recommending sites that display a high level of Expertise, Authority, and Trustworthiness.